 Please note that the application and I-20 processing fee of $100 will be applied toward your student account after we have issued your I-20.

 The Graduate School application process is easy and convenient; follow these four four simple steps:

 Complete the online graduate school application (application fee/VISA processing is billed later).

 To ensure a timely review of applications and enrollment, students are encouraged to apply and submit all documents by the following deadlines:

-- July 15 for fall semester (June 15 for Counseling)
+- Aug.
+5 (I-20 materials must be received in our office) for fall semester (June 15 for Counseling)

 - Dec.
 1 for spring semester (Nov.
 15 for Counseling)

 Any applications that become complete after the deadlines may be reviewed on a space- and time-permitting basis.
 Late applications may be deferred for review for the following semester.
 Students requiring F-1 visas should adhere to the application deadlines to ensure enough time for the processing of I-20 documents and visa interviews with embassies.

 For students who earned a bachelor’s degree outside of the U.S.: Hood College accepts official course-by-course evaluations from any member of the National Associate for Credential Evaluation Services (NACES), www.naces.org.
 The evaluation must be received by the Graduate School directly from the evaluation service, at the address below.